DataDog/system-tests/README.md

-## System tests
+## What is system tests?

-Workbench designed to run advanced tests (integration, smoke, functional, fuzzing and performance)
+A workbench designed to run advanced tests (integration, smoke, functional, fuzzing and performance) against our suite of dd-trace libraries.

+When making changes to dd-trace, you'll commonly need to run the unmerged changes against the system tests (to ensure the feature is up tospec).
+But because system tests are outside of the dd-trace repo, testing against unmerged changes is not so straightforward.
+Various approaches  to this "chicken or the egg" problem are detailed [here](https://github.com/DataDog/system-tests/blob/main/docs/execute/how-to-approach-changes.md).

 ## Requirements

 `bash`, `docker` and `python3.12`.
 More infos in the [documentation](https://github.com/DataDog/system-tests/blob/main/docs/execute/requirements.md)

+## Weblog vs Parametric

+System-tests contains two types of tests: "weblog" and "parametric."
+Weblog tests came first, parametric tests were developed later.
+Most of the docs in this repo refer to weblog tests, and many of the instructions apply to both weblog and parametric, but not all.
+You can find dedicated parametric instructions in the [parametric.md](https://github.com/DataDog/system-tests/blob/main/docs/scenarios/parametric.md).

 ## How to use